The Greens (France): Participation in government

-The Greens today
+Opposition and merger

 Following the return to opposition benches in 2002, Gilles Lemaire assumed the position of national secretary.
 His tenure is marked by a period of internal strife in the party.
 Lemaire was in turn replaced by Yann Wehrling, who seemingly united a majority of the membership under a text outlining the future direction that the party hoped to pursue.
 He was succeeded by Cécile Duflot in 2006, who was the party's youngest National Secretary at the age of 31.
 She announced her resignation in May 2012 after being appointed to the new cabinet appointed by President François Hollande.

 Les Verts had six MEPs elected in the 2004 European Election with 8.43% of the vote.

 In the hugely divisive 2005 referendum on the European Constitution, the Greens campaigned for a Yes vote.

 In the 2007 French presidential election, les Verts nominated Dominique Voynet.
 Her low score of 1.57% in the first round was the party's worst electoral result, and the French ecologist's worst showing since René Dumont in the 1974.
 The party refused an electoral deal with the Socialists for the June legislative election.
 However, the three Green incumbents, Noël Mamère, Yves Cochet, and Martine Billard had no PS opposition in their respective constituencies.
 While the Green's vote share was down from 2002, it won a fourth seat in Nantes where François de Rugy defeated a conservative UMP incumbent.
 The Greens now had four seats in the Assembly and sat with the PCF in the Democratic and Republican Left group.

 In the 2009 European Parliament election, the party was an integral part of the Europe Écologie coalition, led by Daniel Cohn-Bendit, which gained 8 seats for a total of 14 on a 16.3% of the vote.
 Since November 2010, it merged with the coalition to become Europe Ecology – The Greens.